 - Lukewarm consumer response

-At the enterprise level, AR has high impact and serious cost savings, but in the consumer market the response hasn’t been as hot.
+At the enterprise level, AR has high impact and serious cost savings, but in the consumer market, the response hasn’t been as hot.
 However, this is largely a UX issue.
-Today, most AR simply overlays virtual graphics without emotional connection, empathy or deeper purpose.
-With better understanding of people’s expectations and context, designers will increase people’s emotional investment in AR.
+Today, most AR simply overlays virtual graphics without an emotional connection, empathy or deeper purpose.
+With a better understanding of people’s expectations and context, designers will increase people’s emotional investment in AR.